 Buying a computer can be confusing process for individuals who are not tech-savvy.
 This often leads to consumers shopping by price and physical attributes.
-The value of a refurbished computer lies in the specifications which can often be overlooked by a typical user.
 It is true that computer’s have come a far way and many basic programs such as Microsoft Office do not require a lot of resources to run smoothly.
 While you can run apps just fine on a new budget computer there are often components that are over looked that can lead to an unfavorable experience down the road.

 Hard Disk Drives:

 One example of how a company may cut costs on a new machine is by using a Hard Disk Drive (HDD) also referred to as a rotational hard drive due to the spinning disc that holds the information.
 These hard drives are measured in rotations per minute (rpm) and typically range from 5400-7200rpm which roughly translates ranges from 100-120MB/s.
 Hard Disk Drives connect through a SATA cable or connector and are known to have slow data transfer speeds which can lead to longer wait times to start up your computer and applications (can vary dependent upon startup applications as well).
 It is important to note however that Hard Disk Drives are more affordable and often have larger storage base capacities making them prevalent in budget PC builds.
 While Hard Disk Drives are known to have failures when dropped, they are also known for information to be recovered due to them being stored on a physical disc.